Presence

 Return all users present on channel

-You can return a list of users present on the given channel with:
+Return a list of users present on a given channel:

 Method signature